fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 The sample server is a Java Servlet intended to run in a Servlet Container such as Apache Tomcat.

-You can use the pre-built servlet provided in the "Release" tab, or build your own war file to be deployed in Tomcat.
-Instructions on running Tomcat can be found in "Tomcat" below)
+You can use the pre-built servlet provided in the "Release" tab, or build your own war file to be deployed in Tomcat (Instructions on running Tomcat can be found in "Tomcat" below).
 Please note that if you are doing so, Tomcat will need to be running on port 8080, and you will need to set up an alias for "fi-cloud" in your hosts file (see "Editing your hosts file" below on how to do this).
 This is due to the current settings of the pom.xml for the servlet.

-To change to of the code of the servlet, or the settings in pom.xml, you will nee to import the project into an IDE such as IntelliJ IDEA.
-Any changes made to the code will only be reflected once you compile the code.
+To change to of the code of the servlet you will nee to import the project into an IDE such as IntelliJ IDEA and compile after any changes.

 The Maven project uses the tomcat and jetty plugins.
 The tomcat plugin primarily allows deployment to an Apache Tomcat server.
 The jetty plugin provides a local servlet container, allowing you to more easily run a local